-NHA supports the Commission's new Office of Public Participation (OPP).
-Commission regulatory proceedings are challenging to navigate, even for frequent Commission participants with significant resources.
-NHA believes the Office of Public Participation (OPP) should focus its efforts on assisting the public on procedural than substantive grounds.
+NHA believes the Office of Public Participation (OPP) should focus its efforts on assisting the public on procedural rather than substantive grounds.
 OPP should assist landowners and historically underrepresented stakeholders to navigate the FERC process in order to ensure that landowner and community concerns are adequately reflected in NEPA (National Environmental Policy Act) documents.
 FERC arrives at more reasoned and balanced decisions when all stakeholders have had an opportunity to weigh in.
 More engagement generally leads to a more robust record on which Commissioners make their determinations.